 - If the pupil is named, we will avoid using the photograph. - If the photograph is used, we will avoid naming the pupil.

-The school takes the storage and handling of personal data seriously, complies with the Data Protection Act 1998 principles and has a more detailed Data Protection policy available in school.
+The school takes the storage and handling of personal data seriously, complies with GDPR principles and has a more detailed Data Protection policy available in school.